droptheplot/adminable/README.md

 ## Features

-* Built with common Rails controllers without DSL.
+* Built with common Rails controllers with a small DSL.
 * Supports namespaced models.
 * Has simple search with Ransack.
 * Uses Bootstrap 4.0.